ROCK MINERAL SPRINGS COMPANY

 7 1/2oz Rock Cliff Ginger Ale bottle dated 1958

-Rock Cliff paper label
+A Rock Cliff crate.

 This page is only part of a much larger site.
 To see the rest then just click TAZEWELL-ORANGE.COM